Key points

 The NHS Terms and Conditions of Service Handbook also refers to a period of preceptorship for the first 12 months of a clinician employed at the bottom of Band 5 on the Agenda for Change payscale.
 This banding applies to newly qualified speech and language therapists.
 Please see Part 2, section 1.8– Pay, for more information.

-Guidance for employers from other sectors and for Speech and Language Therapists in Independent Practice: Whilst there is no specific guidance for employers from other sectors, The RCSLT recommends that any speech and language therapist new to practice is supported through a preceptorship in line with the HCPC principles and the additional guidance given here.
+Guidance for employers from other sectors and for Speech and Language Therapists in Independent Practice: Whilst there is no specific guidance for employers from other sectors, the RCSLT recommends that any speech and language therapist new to practice is supported through a preceptorship in line with the HCPC principles and the additional guidance given here.

 Concerning independent practice, The Association of Speech and Language Therapists in Independent practice provides guidance on membership which highlights minimum standards expected of members.
 This includes successful completion of at least one post graduate year of practice (referred to as a ‘probationary’ year).
 In addition, full membership is only granted to therapist who have two recent and consecutive years of post-graduate practice (ASLTIP, 2023).